Climate of Spain: Extreme temperature records in selected cities

 Nationwide, the official lowest temperature ever reported in Spain is -32.0 C in Estany Gento, Province of Lleida on 2 February 1956; although in recent years lower temperatures have been recorded by stations not belonging to AEMET, the lowest being −35.8 C at Vega de Liordes, in the Picos de Europa.

-Conversely, the highest, officially, is 47.6 C at La Rambla, Cordoba on 14 August 2021.
+Conversely, the highest, officially, is 47.6 C at La Rambla, Córdoba on 14 August 2021.